 A thin facing of either porcelain or composite is bonded to the front surface of the tooth to improve the appearance.

 To replace a missing tooth or teeth there are several options available:

 This can be made from acrylic or cobalt chromium and acrylic, and is removed for cleaning and at night.

 This is where the artificial tooth is attached to one or both of the teeth either side of the space, normally using crowns.
 Bridges can be made in porcelain or porcelain bonded to metal.

 A titanium rod can be placed into the jaw bone, mimicking the root of the tooth.
 A crown or bridge can be attached to this to replace the missing tooth or teeth.

-Tooth whitening has become the most popular dental cosmetic treatment, and we can give you a lighter brighter smile in just a few weeks.
+Teeth whitening has become the most popular dental cosmetic treatment, and we can give you a lighter brighter smile in just a few weeks.
 We have the option of Philips Zoom Power Whitening, or Enlighten Tooth Whitening for safe and effective whitening.
 Free whitening consultations are offered to make sure your mouth is healthy and assess suitability for whitening.
-It is currently illegal for anyone other than a dentist or dental hygienist/therapist to carry out tooth whitening, and your dentist is the only place you can legally be prescribed safe and effective tooth whitening gel.
+It is currently illegal for anyone other than a dentist or dental hygienist/therapist to carry out teeth whitening, and your dentist is the only place you can legally be prescribed safe and effective teeth whitening gel.